RotorHazard/VRxC-Fusion/README.md

 RotorHazard 4.0 or later is required.

 Install through the "Community Plugins" area within RotorHazard.
-Alternately, copy the `vrx_tbs` plugin into the plugins directory of your RotorHazard data directory.
+Alternately, or for earlier versions, copy the `vrx_tbs` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.

 ### Communicator